-“Meters” have recently released their latest offering to the wireless earphone market, the M-Ears BT headphones.
+“Meters” have recently released its latest offering to the wireless earphone market, the M-Ears BT headphones.
 The headset connects to your player via Bluetooth which obviously eliminates the needs for cables and supports the apt-X and apt-HD codec formats and promises “high sound quality wireless playback capabilities”

-Having previously reviewed the Meters OV-1 over ear headphones (which I still consider to be the best headphones on the market today) I was delighted to be invited to review the Meters-Ears BT headphones.
+Having previously reviewed the Meters OV-1 over-ear headphones (which I still consider to be the best headphones on the market today) I was delighted to be invited to review the Meters-Ears BT headphones.

 The inner ear earphone experience has never really attracted me as I prefer to choose time and space to listen to music on my usual over ears.
 I’ve also found them to be a little awkward to use and the sound quality just does not compare to over ears.

 I am now starting to travel more frequently and am exercising regularly so have recognised the need for inner ears as they are just a lot easier to carry around but could not abide the quality of sound experience from my phone supplier’s inner ear headphone set.

 The M-Ears headphones come neatly packaged in a solid, well-constructed fully graphited cardboard box with a flip-up lid.
 The first thing you see as you the open the box is the Guarantee and warranty certificate which is a reassuring touch.
 Behind the packaging are the headphones, charging lead, instruction manual and a neat little leatherette purse with a tie top.
 Once I’d unwrapped all of the plastic off of the components, all of the required items fitted easily in the bag.